selimser/ArduinoStuff/README.md

-# ArduinoStuff
+# The Magnificent ArduinoStuff Repository
 A collection of Arduino stuff, mostly misc.
+It's more of a personal repository, but feel free to clone, modify, distribute and use wherever at your own risk.

-Currently on the list:
+Currently in the repo:
-* Item 1
+* DHT22_AM2302
-* Item 2
+* On/Off Blinker
-* Item 3
+* On/Off Fading
+* On/Off Fading with Flash
+* On/Off Rozzers' Strobe